Yvand/terraform-azurerm-sharepoint/README.md

 ## Known issues

+- Setting `outbound_access_method` to `AzureFirewallProxy` is no longer working correctly, and was deactivated until it is fixed.
 - The password for the User Profile directory synchronization connection (variable `other_accounts_password`) needs to be re-entered in the "Edit synchronization connection" page, otherwise the profile import fails (password decryption error in the logs).
 - When setting `outbound_access_method` to `AzureFirewallProxy`, most of the softwares installed through Chocolatey fail to download and are not installed.
 - When setting `sharepoint_configuration_level` to `Full` and `front_end_servers_count` > 0: the configuration wizard hangs on the additional web front ends when they join the farm.